jeremiahsnapp/dev-lxc/README.md

 5. ruby-lxc - Ruby bindings for liblxc
 6. YAML - Simple, customizable definition of clusters; No more setting ENV variables
 7. Build process closely follows online installation documentation
-8. Images - Images are created during the cluster's build process which makes rebuilding a cluster very fast.
+8. Snapshots - Snapshots are created during the cluster's build process which makes rebuilding a cluster very fast.

 Its containers, standard init, networking and build process are designed to be similar